bor0/gidti/manuscript/chapter5.md

 data Weekday = Mon | Tue | Wed | Thu | Fri | Sat | Sun
 ```

-The `Weekday` type has 7 constructors, one for each weekday.
-The data type and its type constructors do not accept any parameters.
+The `Weekday` type has 7 value constructors, one for each weekday.
+The data type and its constructors do not accept any parameters.

 ### 5.1.1.
 First proof (auto-inference)